bgcarvalho/CarND-Term1-P4/README.md

 For a road designed for 120km/h the usual minimum radius of curvature based on USA AASHTO is 1000m.

-The position of the vehichle from the middle of the road is estimated considering the lane with 3.7m (12 feet) and that the camera is mounted in the center of the vehicle.
+The position of the vehicle from the middle of the road is estimated considering the lane with 3.7m (12 feet) and that the camera is mounted in the center of the vehicle.